MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 will gather statistics on how many zeros and ones we've measured and return them to the caller.
 It performs one other necessary operation.
 It resets the qubit to a known state (`Zero`) before returning it allowing others to allocate this qubit in a known state.
-This is required by the `using` statement.
+This is required by the `use` statement.

 #### About variables in Q\#